heilingbrunner/vscode-hp42s-free42/README.md

 ### Comments

+Comments are possible in several variants.

 ![Comments](https://raw.githubusercontent.com/heilingbrunner/vscode-hp42s-free42/master/images/comments.gif)

 ### Document Formatter

+Right-click in the editor to get the context menu, then select menu `Format Document` or press keyboard-shortcut __Win__: `SHIFT+ALT+F`/ __Linux__: `SHIFT+ALT+F`/ __Mac-OSX__: `⇧⌥F`.

 ![Document Formatter](https://raw.githubusercontent.com/heilingbrunner/vscode-hp42s-free42/master/images/document-formatter.gif)

-Formatter Configuration:
+The formatter has several configurations:

-- Remove Line Numbers
+- Remove Line Numbers: This will remove all leading line numbers.
-- Remove Too Long Spaces
+- Remove Too Long Spaces: This will reduce whitespaces in the code.
-- Replace Abbreviations
+- Replace Abbreviations: Abbreviations for special characters will be replaced by the correct intended character.
-- Trim Line
+- Trim Line: This removes whitespaces at the beginnning and at the end of a code line.

 ### `Encode Code` - Comand

+Press __Win/Linux__: `Ctrl+Shift+P`, __Mac-OSX__: `⇧⌘P`, then write `HP42S` to get the command `hp42s/free42: Encode Code` in the drop down list.

 The `hp42s/free42: Encode Code` command generates a `*.hp42s.raw` or `*.free42.raw` file.
 These files can be loaded by `free42` or `DM42`.